jrnd-io/jr-website/content/docs/Recipes/_index.md

 Houston;24.2
 ```

-## The `fromcsv` function: use CSV files as data source in templates
+## Get data from CSV files

-You can use a CSV file as an input or data source for a template.
+You can use a CSV file as an input or data source for a template, with the `fromcsv` function.
 For example, the following command:

 ```bash
 jr run csv_user --csv users.csv